the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/do_now/donow3/_index.md

 ---
 title: "3.
-Advanced Character Creation"
+Video Game Titles"
 type: checkup
 ---
-# Advanced Character Creation
+# Video Game Titles

-In this Do Now, you will extend the `Character` class from the previous Do Now.
+In this Do Now, you must create a class with initalized parameters.

 ---